 Community involvement and events

-National Harmony Memorial Park is always looking for ways to make a positive contribution to our community.
-We love being a part of D.C. area, largely because of the great people here.
+National Harmony Memorial Park is always looking for ways to make a positive contribution impact on our community.
+We love being a part of the D.C. area, largely because of the great people here.

-We are support many local churches, working with the Affinity Group to visit churches and offer benefits to church members who make their funeral arrangements ahead of time.
+We are very active in our community, supporting local businesses, churches and veterans organizations.
+Through affinity partnerships, we offer benefits to partner organization employees, church members and veterans organizations members who make their funeral arrangements ahead of time.

-If you have a cause or organization that you think we could help, please let us know.
+If you have a cause or organization that you think we could help, or have questions about affinity partnerships, please let us know.